jpwhalley/GMS_Stats_Course/4_Introduction_to_GWAS/GWAS_analysis_practical/GWAS_analysis_practical (plink version).md

 hitplot( 'rs112820994', data, genes, ld, margin = 200000 )
 ```

 Q. What gene is rs112820994 in?
 Is it in an exon?
 Are other top SNPs in the region also in genes?
 (You may need to play around with the margin argument to zoom in or out of the plot.
-You can cross-check using the genome browsers).
+You can cross-check using genome browsers such as the [UCSC Genome Browser]() or the [Ensembl Genome Browser]() - note that we are using GRCh37/hg19 coordinates).

 Q. Are there any obvious features near the boundaries of the region of associated SNPs?